microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/datasubjectrequest-list.md

 ---
-title: "List dataSubjectRequests"
+title: "List data Subject requests"
-description: "Get a list of the dataSubjectRequest objects and their properties."
+description: "Get a list of the data subject requests and their properties."
 author: "skadam-msft"
 localization_priority: Normal
 ms.prod: "compliance"